That Girl

-That Girl is an American sitcom that ran on ABC from September 8, 1966 to March 19, 1971.
+That Girl is an American television sitcom that ran on ABC from September 8, 1966, to March 19, 1971.
 It starred Marlo Thomas as the title character, Ann Marie, an aspiring (but only sporadically employed) actress who moves from her hometown of Brewster, New York, to try to make it big in New York City.
-Ann has to take a number of offbeat "temp" jobs to support herself in between her various auditions and bit parts.
+Ann has to take a number of offbeat temp jobs to support herself in between her various auditions and bit parts.

 It was one of the first sitcoms to focus on an unmarried woman who was not a domestic or living with her parents, a forerunner of The Mary Tyler Moore Show.

 Ted Bessell played her boyfriend Donald Hollinger, a writer for Newsview Magazine.
 Lew Parker and Rosemary DeCamp played Lew Marie and Helen Marie, her concerned parents.
-Bernie Kopell, Ruth Buzzi, and Reva Rose played Ann and Donald's friends.
-That Girl was developed by writers Bill Persky and Sam Denoff, who had served as head writers on The Dick Van Dyke Show (with which Thomas' father, Danny Thomas, was closely associated) earlier in the 1960s.
+Bernie Kopell played Jerry, Don's best friend and work colleague.
+That Girl was developed by writers Bill Persky and Sam Denoff, who had served as head writers on The Dick Van Dyke Show (which Thomas' father, Danny Thomas, co-produced) earlier in the 1960s.

 Premise

-The show reflected the changing roles of American women in feminist-era America.
-Thomas' goofy charm, together with Bessell's dry wit, made That Girl a solid performer on the ABC Television Network, and while the series, in the overall ratings, never made the top thirty during its entire five-year run, it did respectably well.
+The show reflected the changing roles of American women in 1960s-era feminism.
+Thomas' goofy charm, together with Bessell's dry wit, made That Girl a solid performer on the ABC Television Network, although the series never made the top thirty during its entire five-year run.

 At the end of the 1969–1970 season, That Girl was still doing moderately well in the ratings, but after four years Thomas had grown tired of the series and wanted to move on.
 ABC convinced her to do one more year.
 In the beginning of the fifth season, Don and Ann became engaged, but they never actually married.
 The decision to leave the couple engaged at the end of the run was largely the idea of Thomas.
 She did not want to send a message to young women that marriage was the ultimate goal for them, and she worried that it would have undercut the somewhat feminist message of the show.

 Intro

-Every episode started with a small cold open; the dialogue would always turn to Ann Marie, as one of the characters would make an assertive reference to her as "that girl"; the camera would freeze frame on a surprised Ann Marie.
+Every episode started with a small cold open; the dialogue would always turn to Ann, as one of the characters would make an assertive reference to her as "that girl"; the camera would freeze frame on a surprised Ann.
 This was followed by the opening credits and theme music (written by Earle Hagen).
-During the first four seasons, the theme song was instrumental only; in the fifth and final season, lyrics (written by Denoff) were added:
+During the first four seasons, the theme song was instrumental only; in the fifth and final season, lyrics (written by Denoff) were added.